 Plant operation would not significantly affect the air quality, as Solar project is green field project & there are no any gaseous emissions during operation phase from the project.

 There is no net GHG emission from the project.
-However, GHG avoidance can be calculated from grid emission calculation.
+However, GHG avoidance from 20 MW HFO based power plant has been shown to compare the impact.